Family Constitutions: A Rising Gen Opportunity

 February 11, 2025

-Family enterprises sit at the intersection of personal relationships and professional responsibilities—an environment that can be both rewarding and complex.
+Family enterprises sit at the intersection of personal relationships and professional responsibilities.
+That environment can be both rewarding and complex.
 Establishing a family constitution is an effective way to clarify roles, articulate shared values, and build a roadmap for future generations.
 Yet according to a PwC survey, only 30% of enterprising families have one in place.
-Instead of viewing this statistic as discouraging, families can use it as a catalyst: by creating or refining a constitution, they not only strengthen governance but can also use the opportunity to engage the entire family—particularly the Rising Generation—in shaping a legacy of unity and resilience.
+Rather than viewing that statistic as discouraging, families can treat it as a catalyst.
+By creating or refining a constitution, they strengthen governance and create an opportunity to engage the entire family, particularly the Rising Generation, in shaping a legacy of unity and resilience.

 Why the Rising Gen Should Play a Leading Role